The Louisiana Jockey Club

-The Louisiana Jockey Club was an American sporting association founded in 1837 with the completion of the Carrollton Race Course, in New Orleans, Louisiana.
-Today this is the only remaining Thoroughbred Race Course of the old-line tracks, the others which have closed are the Metairie Race Course (Metairie Jockey Club), the Eclipse Race Course (The New Orleans Jockey Club), and the Jackson Race Course; it exists today as the Fair Grounds Race Course, where races are still held-making it the 2nd oldest continuous racing track in operation in the United States, after the Freehold Raceway and before the Saratoga Race Course.
+The Louisiana Jockey Club was an American sporting association founded in 1831 at the Jackson Race Course.
+It was active again with the completion and opening of the Carrollton Race Course, and planning, financing and construction of the Fair Grounds Race Course, their home track, in New Orleans, Louisiana.
+Today what was originally known as the Louisiana Race Course is the oldest operating site of horse racing in America and only remaining Thoroughbred Race Course of the old-line tracks, the others which have closed are the Metairie Race Course (Metairie Jockey Club), the Eclipse Race Course (The New Orleans Jockey Club), and the Jackson Race Course; it exists today as the Fair Grounds Race Course, where races are still held-making it the oldest continuous racing track in operation in the United States, after the Freehold Raceway closed in 2024, and before the Saratoga Race Course.